Visiting Writers Forum

 In addition, Hite is Ringling College’s Creative Writing 2023 Writer in Residence and will be a guest expert in the Anyone’s Game Tabletop Game Design Conference.

 Ryan Rivas is the author of Nextdoor in Colonialtown (Autofocus 2022).
 He is the Publisher of Burrow Press, and the Coordinator of MFA Publishing at Stetson University’s MFA of the Americas creative writing program.
-Ryan is a former Macondo Writers Workshop fellow, and his work has appeared in The Believer, The Rumpus, Literary Hub, Best American Nonrequired Reading 2012, and elsewhere.
+Rivas is a former Macondo Writers Workshop fellow, and his work has appeared in The Believer, The Rumpus, Literary Hub, Best American Nonrequired Reading 2012, and elsewhere.

 Sarah N. Fisk (they/them) is a former mechanical engineer who made the switch to publishing in 2011.
 They have worked in the publishing industry as an editorial assistant, author’s assistant, publicist, and art director.
 Fisk is a former Pitch Wars mentor, board member, and Agent Liaison.
 They host the podcast Queries, Qualms, & Quirks and have a passion for spreadsheets.
 In addition to serving as a literary agent at Tobias Literary Agency, Fisk writes YA novels as Sarah Nicolas and romance under the name Aria Kane.